-Author: Abdi hassan, Kingston University London
+Author: Nassir hassan, Kingston University London

 “Where history is made and myths are forged Mandela is a hero” (TIME, 1990).
-Nelson Mandela is undoubtedly a hero to millions of people around the world and in particularly the black people of South Africa for them he is more than a hero.
-He is the man credited with the demise of the apartheid system; He help end it through peaceful and none peaceful means.
+Nelson Mandela is undoubtedly a hero to millions of people around the world and in particularly the black people of South Africa.
+For them he is more than a hero.
+He is the man credited with the demise of the apartheid system; He helped end it through peaceful and none peaceful means.
 Mandela is exceptional among heroes because he is a living icon of black liberation (TIME, 1990).
 He is a man whose integrity is regarded highly even by the whites.
 In South Africa a statement of Eddie Daniels who was a member of then disbanded South African Liberal Party clearly reveals this: this is what he said about him “Mr Mandela is a good man, he can walk with kings and he can walk with beggars” Mr. Daniels continue to say “I want to tell P. W. Botha (then president of South Africa) if he speaks to Nelson Mandela he speaks to a reasonable man not a violent man… peace loving man…” (Benson, 1994.1986, p.13).
 A report commissioned by the prison authorities in 1981 described Mandela as self discipline, “racially embittered” individual, who never doubted his cause and certain about his ultimate triumph (Lodge, 2007, p.150)

 On the other hand the authorities regarded and portrayed Nelson Mandela as terrorist and Villain, as he was accused of plotting to overthrow the white government through violence activities carried out by the armed wing of the ANC thus, the than minister of justice François Erasmus describe Mandela and ANC’s actions as “reign of terror” (Meredith, 1997. p.176) thus Mandela is a hero for some mainly blacks and was a villain for the whites and the authorities.